ludocode/onramp/docs/virtual-machine.md

 The error stream is intended for displaying errors, warnings and other abnormal ouput to a user.

 The output and error streams are otherwise identical.
 If no distinction is required between them, the VM can use the same I/O handle for both.
 (It can also use the same handle for input.)

-### Error Handling

-Most system calls return a 32-bit word.
-When a system call fails, it returns one of the following error codes:

-- `0xFFFFFFFF` -- Generic error
-- `0xFFFFFFFE` -- Path does not exist
-- `0xFFFFFFFD` -- Input/output error
-- `0xFFFFFFFC` -- Not supported (by VM or by host environment)

-All error codes have the high bit set.
-Values that can be returned from successful system calls (such as file and directory handles) do not have the high bit set.
-If a system call does not return a value, it returns 0 on success.

-If a system call is used incorrectly (e.g. an invalid argument value is passed), the behaviour is undefined.
-(An error-checking VM should detect this and halt.)